EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

 The fourth dropdown menu *Tools* opens the subpanels for simulating single-molecule traces and training of neural networks.
 A detailed description of its functionalities, workflow, and usage is given in the :doc:`sim` Chapter.

 **Dropdown Menu Help.** |br|
-In the case of problems or errors, help can be found in the dropdown menu *Help*, which provides a direct link opening this Online documentation of Deep-LASI.
+In the case of problems or errors, help can be found in the dropdown menu *Help*, which provides a direct link opening this Online documentation of *Deep-LASI*.

 **Dropdown Menu Reset.** |br|
 When finishing the analysis of one data set, a change to a new data set can create errors, in particular, if they differ with respect to laser alternation, imaging modalities, or the number of emitters.
 In this case, please reload the program via the *Reset* button.
 DeepLASI will reset all temporal variables in the background, refresh the graphical interface and restart the program.